juls0730/CappuccinOS/README.md

-# Toto OS
+# CappuccinOS
-Toto OS is a small x86-64 operating system written from scratch in rust.
-This README will guide you through the process of building and running Toto OS.
+CappuccinOS is a small x86-64 operating system written from scratch in rust.
+This README will guide you through the process of building and running CappuccinOS.

 ## Features
 - [X] Serial output